Skip to content

 Why Small Daily Purchases Add Up

 The "latte factor" argument — small daily purchases compounding to huge sums over decades — has been both celebrated and criticized.
 The truth: the math itself is accurate.
 Two 4 coffees daily cost 2,920 annually and nearly 125,000 invested over 20 years at 7% returns.
-What's reasonable debate is whether eliminating the habit makes sense given the relatively small impact on most households' financial health compared to bigger line items like housing.
+What's reasonable debate is whether eliminating the habit applies given the relatively small impact on most households' financial health compared to bigger line items like housing.
 The calculator shows the specific number so the choice can be informed.

 Realistic Coffee Spending